-The company's electric utility operating companies provide generation, transmission, and distribution services to more than five million retail customers in Arkansas, Indiana, Kentucky, Louisiana, Michigan, Ohio, Oklahoma, Tennessee, Texas, Virginia, and West Virginia.
+The company's electric utility operating companies provide generation, transmission, and distribution services to 5.3 million retail customers in Arkansas, Indiana, Kentucky, Louisiana, Michigan, Ohio, Oklahoma, Tennessee, Texas, Virginia, and West Virginia.

 AEP has scaled back its unregulated non-retail operations in order to focus on its more fiscally reliable regulated businesses.
 The firm has also sold its independent power production operations and its European trading operations, but it continues to participate in wholesale energy transactions in regions of the US where it owns assets.

 The company has established joint ventures with other electric utility companies to develop, build, and own transmission assets that seek to improve reliability and market efficiency and provide transmission access to remote generation sources in North America.
 For instance, Transource Energy, LLC (Transource) is a joint venture between AEPTHC (86.5%) and Great Plains Energy (13.5%).